SilenceVosh/silencevosh.github.io/_posts/2020-12-04-lowercase-texting-is-fascinating.md

 <p style="text-align: center;"> * * * </p>

 P.S.
 I've noticed with titles, I generally choose the style on how the text looks.
-Ifall lowercase fits looks right, I go with that.
+If all lowercase looks right, I go with that.
+If punctuation looks right, I go with it.
 After seeing this blog posted, I thought it was quite ugly and unappealing.
-So, I have a thrid rule:
+So, I have a third rule:
 - rule #3: Trust your eye!